ivanbgd/stock-trading-cli-with-async-streams/README.md

         - We worked with chunk size equal 5.
         - There are as many `FetchActor`s and `ProcessorActor`s as there are chunks.
             - The execution time was possibly below `2` seconds.
-        - If the `WriterActor` also works with chunks (of the same size)...
-TODO
+        - If the `WriterActor` also works with chunks (of the same size and with the same amount of them), the execution time is again below `2` seconds, but possibly even shorter than in the previous case, i.e., around `1.5` s.
+            - This includes flushing of the buffer to file with every chunk, which makes it possible to write all rows to the file, and to still get an even better performance in terms of execution speed.
     - This implementation writes to a file, unlike previous implementations, so it is expected that its performance is slightly worse because of that.
-    - With async code it was not possible to have the `WriterActor` write out all rows, i.e., performance indicators for all symbols, in the file.
+    - With async code it was not possible to have the `WriterActor` write out all 503 rows, i.e., performance indicators for all symbols, in the file, if we only flushed when stopping the actor, i.e., in its `stopped` method.
-        - This includes the course-author's `xactor`-based solution.
+        - Namely, we stop the main loop, which is infinite, by interrupting program by pressing `CTRL+C`, so the `stopped` method doesn't have a chance to get executed and flush the buffer.
+        - Increasing the `WriterActor`'s mailbox size didn't help.
+        - The course-author's `xactor`-based solution also wasn't able to write all rows to the file, but they only flush the buffer in the actor's `stopped` method.
+    - By adding flushing of the buffer to the file in the `WriterActor`'s `handle` method, we are able to solve this issue.
+        - We do this in case the `WriterActor` also works with *chunks*.
+    - All 503 rows do get printed to `stdout` regardless of the `WriterActor`, as the output to console is handled by the `ProcessorActor`.
 - We are using [actix](https://crates.io/crates/actix) as an Actor framework for Rust, and its [actix-rt](https://crates.io/crates/actix-rt) as a runtime.
     - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the